Skip to Content

 A word of warning to gay travelers to Beirut, although Lebanon is more progressive than places like Iran, Dubai, and Abu Dhabi, it is a country where homosexuality remains illegal.

 Therefore, be careful with public displays of affection and avoid posting anything online that is LGBTQ-related before/during your trip to prevent any problems at the airport immigration.
 Also, avoid having an Israeli stamp on your passport as Lebanon has an outright ban on anything related to Israel/Israelis.
-Be sure to check out our article about gay life in Lebanon for more practical safety tips.
+Be sure to check out our article about gay life in Lebanon for more practical safety tips as well as our traumatic experience at Beirut Airport with the Immigration Police.

 Gay friendly hotels in Beirut